2014 Notre Dame Fighting Irish football team

 The 2014 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2014 NCAA Division I FBS football season.
 The team was coached by Brian Kelly and played its home games at Notre Dame Stadium in South Bend, Indiana.
 They compete as an independent.

 The Irish started the season with a 6–0 record, ranked as high as No. 5 in both the AP Poll and the Coaches Poll, but had a collapse in the second half of the season, losing five of their last six games to finish the regular season at 7–5.
 Notre Dame's defense suffered significant injuries and yielded over 41 points per game over those six games.
 For the first time in school history, the Irish gave up thirty points or more in seven consecutive contests.

 Despite the disappointing season the Irish finished on a high note, upsetting the heavily favored LSU Tigers (8 point favorites) in the Music City Bowl, 31–28.
 Kicker Kyle Brindza kicked the game-winning field goal as time expired.
 This was the first win by Notre Dame over a Southeastern Conference (SEC) team since beating the University of Tennessee Volunteers in 2005.
 This is also Notre Dame's first win over a ranked opponent in a bowl game since 1993, where they defeated No. 6 Texas A&M.

 Before the season

-Previous season

-The Fighting Irish finished the 2013 regular season with an 8–4 record.
-They beat the Rutgers Scarlet Knights 29–16 in the 2013 Pinstripe Bowl.

 2014 NFL draft

-The following former Notre Dame players were selected in the 2014 NFL Draft:
+The following former Notre Dame players were selected in the 2014 NFL draft:

 Transfers out / departures

-Stephon Tuitt, Louis Nix, Troy Niklas and George Atkinson III all chose to forgo their final year of eligibility and enter the 2014 NFL Draft.
+Stephon Tuitt, Louis Nix, Troy Niklas and George Atkinson III all chose to forgo their final year of eligibility and enter the 2014 NFL draft.
 On April 4, 2014, sophomore cornerback Rashad Kinlaw was dismissed from the team due to violation of team rules.
 He subsequently left the university following his dismissal from the football program.